 Next, you can choose a theme for your online store by clicking the Appearance tab in the left sidebar of your Dashboard.
 You can continue with your current default theme, choose Storefront, Deli, Boutique, or any of the free options listed on the page.
 You can also go for paid themes or upload a theme you like for your store.

 Woohoo!!
 You have now successfully completed the basic WooCommerce setup.

 After the basic setup, you are ready to start adding products to your online store and start the selling process.

-By clicking that you’ll be taken to the add new product section.
-You’ll have to give your product that you’ll be selling an adequate name which the people will refer to.
+By clicking add products, you’ll be taken to the add new product section.
+You’ll have to give your product that you’ll be selling an adequate name that the people will refer to.

 Next, you’ll be asked to describe the product you’ll be selling by writing a small product description here as shown in the image below.

-Choosing Product Type is the next step to follow.
+Choosing the Product Type is the next step to follow.